JakubSzuber/Local-Monuments-Website/README.md

 This method is recommended because it's the easiest and the fastest one.
 Furthermore, most features are included with it.
 A few deploying ways have some limited functionalities because they couldn't be applied.
 For example, basic Docker commands don't have a max number of replicas per node because it's not a needed thing when you what to run this app fast, locally and for example for learning purposes.
 Docker Compose is a good compromise (in this case) between simplicity and functionality.

-To run the app with Compose file, first, you have to clone this repo wherever you:
+To run the app with Compose file, first, you have to clone this repo wherever you want:
 ```shell
 git clone https://github.com/JakubSzuber/Local-Monuments-Website
 ```